Chevrolet Corvair: Fitch Sprint

 Longtime roadracer John Fitch was particularly interested in the Corvair as the basis for a spirited road and track-oriented car, due to its handling.
-The basic Sprint received only minor modifications to the engine, bringing it to 155 hp, but upgrades to the shock absorbers and springs, adjustments to the wheel alignment, quicker steering ratio, alloy wheels, metallic brake linings, the obligatory wood-rimmed steering wheel (leather available for an additional $9.95) and other such minor alterations made it extremely competitive with European sports cars costing much more.
-Body options such as spoilers were available, but the most visually remarkable option was the "Ventop", a fiberglass overlay for the C-pillars and rear of the roof that gave the car a "flying buttress" profile.
+The basic Sprint received only minor modifications to the engine, bringing it to 155 hp, but upgrades to the shock absorbers and springs, adjustments to the wheel alignment, quicker steering ratio, alloy wheels, metallic brake linings, the obligatory wood-rimmed steering wheel (leather available for an additional $9.95), short-throw shifter and other such minor alterations made it extremely competitive with European sports cars costing much more.
+Racing stripes and front mesh gravel screen were available.
+Body options for the 1965-1969 cars such as spoilers were also available, but the most visually remarkable option was the "Ventop", a fiberglass overlay for the C-pillars and rear of the roof that gave the car a "flying buttress" profile.

-Fitch went on to design and build a prototype of the Fitch Phoenix, a Corvair-based two-seat sports car, superficially resembling a smaller version of the Mako Shark based Corvette.
+Fitch went on to design and build a prototype of the Fitch Phoenix, a Corvair-based two-seat sports car, superficially resembling a smaller version of the Corvette based Mako Shark.
 With a total weight of 1950 lb, even with a steel body, and with the Corvair engine modified with Weber carburetors to deliver 175 hp, the car delivered spirited performance for $8,760.
 The ability to produce automobiles on a small scale, along with Chevrolet's decision to terminate production of the Corvair, meant the end of Fitch's plan.
 He still retained the prototype, and occasionally exhibited it at car shows until his death.
 On 1 June 2014, the Fitch Phoenix went to auction at Bonhams in the Greenwich Concours and sold for 230,000 US dollars.
 The car is still in Connecticut with the new owner.

 In the early 1970s, Fitch sold his inventory to Art Hershberger of Princeton, Wisconsin.
 Hershberger made minor styling modifications to several Corvairs and sold them as Solar Sprints and Solar Cavaliers.
 The main distinguishing feature of the Solar was its Camaro taillights.